quicwg/multipath/draft-ietf-quic-multipath.md

 ## Request Forgery with Spoofed Address

-Note that Clients are able to present a spoofed source address as part of new path creation / path migration to cause a server to send datagrams to that address, as the same in {{Section 21.5.4 of QUIC-TRANSPORT}}.
+The path validation mechanism as specified in {{Section 8.2. of QUIC-TRANSPORT}} for migration is used unchanged for initiation of new paths in this extension.
+Respectively the security considerations on source address spoofing as outlined In {{Section 21.5.4 of QUIC-TRANSPORT}} equally apply.

 Endpoints MUST follow the anti-amplification limitation of {{QUIC-TRANSPORT}}, which ensures that an endpoint cannot be used for a traffic amplification attack.